itsTylrr/itsTylrr/README.md

 - Currently studying Computer Engineering
 - Might write notes on LaTeX
-- Continue to have fun! :D
+- Continuing to have fun! :D

 </details>